actionhero/www.actionherojs.com/tutorials/websocket-server.md

 ## Linking WebSockets to Web Clients

-ActionHero provides `connection.fingerprint` where available to help you link websocket connections to related web connections.
+Actionhero provides `connection.fingerprint` where available to help you link websocket connections to related web connections.
 While every connection will always have a unique `connection.id`, we attempt to build `connection.fingerprint` by checking the headers the websocket connection began with.
 If the cookie defined by `api.config.servers.web.fingerprint.cookieKey` is present, we will store its value on the websocket connection.

 You can read more about using a value like `connection.fingerprint` in an [authentication middleware](tutorials/middleware) or using it as a key for session information.